So, you want to know how to write a good newsletter.

 Summing up newsletter writing

-Newsletters are a great way to reach a large audience and collecting an email list is one of the wisest things a business owner can do.
+Writing newsletters are a great way to reach a large audience and collecting an email list is one of the wisest things a business owner can do.

 Focus on nailing a subject line that people would want to open in the first place.
 Urgency and using someone’s first name is a proven tactic.